Alla Nazimova: Marriages

 In 1899, she married Sergei Golovin, a fellow actor.
-From 1912 to 1925, Nazimova maintained a "lavender marriage" with Charles Bryant (1879–1948), a British-born actor.
+From 1912 to 1925, Nazimova maintained a lavender marriage with Charles Bryant (1879–1948), a British-born actor.
 To bolster this arrangement with Bryant, Nazimova kept her marriage to Golovin secret from the press, her fans, and even her friends.
 In 1923, she arranged to divorce Golovin without traveling to the Soviet Union.
 Her divorce papers, which arrived in the United States that summer, stated that on May 11, 1923, the marriage of "citizeness Leventon Alla Alexandrovna" and Sergius Arkadyevitch Golovin, "consummated between them in the City Church of Boruysk June 20, 1899", had been officially dissolved.
 A little over two years later, on November 16, 1925, Charles Bryant, then 43, surprised the press, Nazimova's fans, and Nazimova herself by marrying Marjorie Gilhooley, 23, in Connecticut.
 When the press uncovered the fact that Charles had listed his current marital status as "single" on his marriage license, the revelation that the marriage between Alla and Charles had been a sham from the beginning embroiled Nazimova in a scandal that damaged her career.

 Relationships with women

 From 1917 to 1922, Nazimova wielded considerable influence and power in Hollywood.
 She helped start the careers of both of Rudolph Valentino's wives, Jean Acker and Natacha Rambova.
 Although she was involved in an affair with Acker, it is debatable as to whether her connection with Rambova ever developed into a sexual affair.

-Nevertheless, there were rumors that Nazimova and Rambova were involved in a lesbian affair (they are discussed at length in Dark Lover, Emily Leider's biography of Rudolph Valentino) but those rumors never have been confirmed.
-She was very impressed by Rambova's skills as an art director, and Rambova designed the innovative sets for Nazimova's film productions of Camille and Salomé.
-The list of those Nazimova is confirmed to have been involved with romantically includes actress Eva Le Gallienne, film director Dorothy Arzner, writer Mercedes de Acosta, and Oscar Wilde's niece Dolly Wilde.
+Nevertheless, there were rumors that Nazimova and Rambova were involved in a lesbian affair, but those rumors have never been confirmed.
+Nazimova lived together with Glesca Marshall from 1929 until Nazimova's death in 1945.

+The list of those Nazimova is confirmed to have been romantically involved with includes actress Eva Le Gallienne, film director Dorothy Arzner, writer Mercedes de Acosta, and Oscar Wilde's niece Dolly Wilde.
 Bridget Bate Tichenor, a Magic Realist artist and Surrealist painter, was rumored to be one of Nazimova's favored lovers in Hollywood during 1940–1942.
 The two had been introduced by the poet and art collector Edward James, and according to Tichenor, their intimate relationship angered Nazimova's longtime companion Glesca Marshall.
+Nazimova also had an affair with French cameraman Paul Ivano, who admitted that "Alla prefrerred women most of the time."